How to own a blog for FREE – Part 1

 Let’s create a virtual machine

-Since we have domain registered we can create a virtual machine and route all requests to it.
-On Amazon AWS the service for virtual machines is EC2.
-On Azure it’s one of the Linux flavors.
-Because we decided to go as inexpensive as we can we are limited to a VM selection from the free tier.
+Since we have a domain registered, we can create a virtual machine and route all requests to it.
+On Amazon AWS, the service for virtual machines is EC2.
+On Azure, it’s one of the Linux flavors.
+Because we decided to go as inexpensive as we can, we are limited to a VM selection from the free tier.
 So go ahead and create a Linux VM.

 All shell script examples below assume you have Ubuntu.
 If you chose different Linux distribution the commands may slightly vary.

-Now as we have a machine, we can route all request for our domain to the machine.
-On AWS you need to open Route 53 service and configure your domain record sets to go to you machine’s private IP address.
+Now, as we have a machine, we can route all requests for our domain to the machine.
+On AWS, you need to open the Route 53 service and configure your domain record sets to go to your machine’s private IP address.
 Below is an example of what needs to be configured.

 Install Docker on you Linux machine.